 Dear Ms. Smith:

-My name is Jane Student and I am a senior studying information technology and marketing at Marquette University.
+My name is Jane Student and I am a senior studying Information Systems and Marketing at Marquette University.
 I found your profile on the Marquette Alumni Association LinkedIn group and I’m reaching out to you based on your experience at GE Healthcare.
 GE is a company that I am interested in targeting in my job search and I would appreciate the opportunity to talk with you about your experiences.
 I am specifically interested in learning more about the company culture and your experience with the GE Healthcare Information Management Leadership Program.
 I would also appreciate any suggestions you could share as I apply for positions with GE Healthcare.

 If there is a time that works for you in the upcoming weeks, I would be happy to call you or meet you in person to discuss your experiences and these questions.
 I will look forward to hearing from you and will contact you next week to follow-up.

 Thank you and I look forward to hearing from you soon.

 Networking is a give-and-take relationship.
 After a networking conversation, give back to the relationship by sharing your appreciation and updates.
 This follow-up is an important professional courtesy and helps strengthen relationships.